mariaReveles/hello-world/readme.txt

 hello!
-This is a practice for learning to use git on temrinal.
+This is a practice for learning to use git on terminal.